UIKit0/pmk/README.md

 # Panzer MicroKernel
-A simple microkernel-based operating system with a twist.
+A simple microkernel-based operating system with a twist. (i.e. it's not really a microkernel.
+Surprise!)

 ## License
 The source code is released under the BSD license.